Board of Directors have pleasure in presenting 63rd annualreport of your Company for the financial year ended 31 March 2022.

 2. Review of Operations:

-Your Directors are pleased to recommend a dividend of 110% per equity share amountingto Rs.11 per equity share (previous year Rs.8.50) of Rs.10 each as dividend for the yearended 31 March 2017 for the approval of shareholders at the ensuing Annual GeneralMeeting.
+Your Directors are pleased to recommend a dividend of 150% per equityshare amounting to Rs3 per equity share of Rs2 each (same as last year) for the financialyear ended 31 March 2022 for approval of shareholders at the ensuing Annual GeneralMeeting.